 - When I am finished with my project, what is the process for closing out the grant?

 A: The grant's project period can be extended for a period of up to 12-months beyond the original expiration date as referenced in the Notice of Award as long as:

 - No term of the award specifically prohibits the extension,

 - The project’s originally approved scope will not change.

 Effective October 1, 2011, grantees must use the No-Cost Extension feature in the eRA Commons to notify NLM when they exercise their one-time authority to extend the final budget period of their grant.
 NLM will no longer accept these notifications via other means.
 See //grants.nih.gov/grants/guide/notice-files/NOT-OD-11-098.html.
 In extending the final budget period through this process, the grantee agrees to update all required certifications and assurances, including those pertaining to human subjects and animal welfare, in accordance with applicable regulations and policies.
 All terms and conditions of the original award continue during the extension period.

 Q: What kinds of changes require pre-approval by NLM staff?

-A: Changes such as change in work scope, change in key personnel, change of grantee organization, etc. always require prior approval by NLM Program Staff.
+A: Changes such as change in work scope, change in key personnel, change of grantee organization, etc. always require prior approval by NLM Grants Management and Program Staff.
 Prior approval is required to rebudget funds awarded for trainee stipends as well as tuition and fees on NLM training grants or from patient care costs on traditional research grants.
-In most cases you may rebudget funds from one category to another without prior NLM Program Staff approval.
+In most cases you may rebudget funds from one category to another without prior NLM Staff approval.
 However, there are some budget categories that do require prior approval to changes.
-For a complete list and explanation of actions that require NLM Program or Grants Management Staff prior approval.
-Refer to http://grants.nih.gov/grants/policy/nihgps_2003/NIHGPS_Part7.htm#_Requests_for_Prior for specific information.
+For a complete list and explanation of actions that require NLM Grants Management and Program Staff prior approval, refer to Prior Approval Requirements, Section 8.1.3 for specific information.